stakeme-team/story-validators-race/submissions/Rachelnode/task1/README.md

-# My Story - An Ordinary Girl with a Blockchain Passion
+# My Story

-Hello, I'm Rachel, an independent blockchain enthusiast and node operator with almost 4 years of experience in the blockchain space.
+Hello, I'm Rachel - an Ordinary Girl with a Blockchain Passionan independent blockchain enthusiast and node operator with almost 4 years of experience in the blockchain space.
 My journey began out of curiosity, and it has since evolved into a mission to contribute to the integrity and security of decentralized networks.
 With a strong focus on Proof of Stake (PoS) blockchains, I dedicate my time to running and managing nodes, ensuring that the networks I participate in are robust, secure, and decentralized.

 # My Vision and Mission